yubelgg/zettelkasten/home/CSCI-316_Tao-Summer-2024.md

 > > > ```
 >
 > > [!question]+ Question 2.1/2.2 B
-> > Write regular expressions to capture the following.
 > > Comments in Pascal.
 These are delimited by `(* and *)` or by `{ and }`.
 > > They are not permitted to nest.
 > >